cedbossneo/openmower-gui/README.md

-# Mowgli GUI
+# OpenMower GUI

-A GUI for the Mowgli / OpenMower project.
+A GUI for the OpenMower project.

 ## Demo